denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 powertop --auto-tune
 ```

-Or use the recommendations of the forum user mgutt instead of `powertop --auto-tune` [Source](https://forums.unraid.net/topic/98070-reduce-power-consumption-with-powertop/)
+Or use the recommendations of the forum user mgutt instead of `powertop --auto-tune` [Source](https://forums.unraid.net/topic/98070-reduce-power-consumption-with-powertop/).
+Both of them work fine.

 <details>